 Lower back pain

 Do you suffer from lower back pain?
-Is this an Acute episode or has it been Chronic?
+Is this an Acute episode or has it been going for a long time?
 Have you had an MRI or imaging that shows a bulging disc?

 In summary, no matter what type of lower back pain you have physiotherapy will help get you moving and back to what you love to do.